• Core focus = estimating private market value for companies with simple futures and investing when their stock severely dislocates from that estimate

-• Core strategy = investments at large discount to private market value (i.e., if business were sold) - as estimated five years into the future
+• Focus on public businesses trading at significant discounts to private market value (i.e., if business were sold) as estimated ~5 years out

 • Focused on reducing risk of long-term permanent losses, not short-term quotational losses

-• Short-term price movements are an advantage; the greater the undervaluation relative to our estimates, the greater the potential return
+• Short-term price movements are an advantage; the greater the undervaluation relative to our estimates, the higher the expected return

 • Highly selective and therefore concentrated in best ideas